jax-ml/jax/jax/experimental/jax2tf/README.md

 Note that `v` can stand for any integer greater than 0, so the value of the equality expression can be true or false.
 Since it is not always true that `v == 4`, the shape checking rules fail with the above error.
-Since the converted function works only for square matrices, the correct `polymorphic_shapes` is `["(v, v)"]`.
+Since the lowered function works only for square matrices, the correct `polymorphic_shapes` is `["(v, v)"]`.